wavebeem/1bit-ui/README.md

 Edit `src/1bit-ui.css`.
 It's the only file that gets published to npm.
 Open your browser to <http://localhost:5000/>.

+> If you're unfamiliar with npm, you can [download the Node.js installer here](https://nodejs.org/en/download/) to get started with npm.
+Read more about [how to use npm here](https://docs.npmjs.com/about-npm/).

 ## Publishing

+You can use npm to publish a new version of 1bit-ui.

 ```
 npm version X.Y.Z